datenfruehstueck/transcribe/README.md

 - main.css

 ## Can I just use your installation?
-I can probably help you with that but I'd rather not want your data on my server.
-Contact me.
+Probably.
+Contact us.

 ## Frequently Asked Questions
 ### Is the data secure?
 No raw-text passwords are stored.
 The audio files, once uploaded, are not accessible from outside except one knows the password.
-Moreover, the database itself is not encrypted (which isn't rather common, though) but protected against access from outside using your password (and the salted hashing mechanism).
+Moreover, the database itself is protected against access from outside using your password (and the salted hashing mechanism).
 So I guess you'll be fine but I have to admit that I this is not meant to be used for ever-to-stay-secret wires or the like.

 ### Does it automatically transcribe?
 No, sorry.

 ### But I read something about an auto-play setting?
 True, but it's auto-**play**, not auto-transcribe.
-This setting tells Easy Transcript to play a few seconds, then pause, jump back a little bit, and continue again.
+This setting tells the software to play a few seconds, then pause, jump back a little bit, and continue again.
 This should allow you to easily transcribe without the necessity of pausing or jumping all the time.
 Oh, and if it doesn't help you you can just ignore it.

 ### What audio formats are accepted?
-Most that I know of.
+Most of them.
 But for file size reasons you can convert it into `.mp3` or `.mp4`.
-If you want to do so you could use https://cloudconvert.com/
+If you want to do so you could use https://cloudconvert.com/.

-### I've set it up on my own server.
-How do I add new users?
-There is no administration backend (yet).
-So you have to create them directly in your database.

-### Couldn't you come up with a catchier name for the whole thing?
-__Easy Transcript__ is a plain description of what Easy Transcript is.
-Besides, it's shortcut is E.T. which at least I find funny as it's naming a software that helps you transcribe (and thus probably understand and analyze) spoken language.
-A thing, E.T. had to do as well (and sometimes had struggles with).

-## Contact
-Please use any contact information you might find on the web (e-mail, Twitter, ...) or follow instructions on https://haim.it